Beginning Ancient Greek I

 Ariadne: Resources for Athenaze follows Athenaze chapter by chapter.
 Activities from Ariadne are part of the assigned homework each night.
 Ariadne includes:

-Taped reading/story writing:
+Recorded reading/story writing:

 Three times this term I will ask you to put your oral and written skills into practice.
 Depending on your inclintation, you may choose either two readings and one story or two stories and one reading.